 Credit points: 15

-This subject focuses on contemporary Australian public policy, examining the major forces driving policy in a range of different areas, and the implications of this for power in Australia.
+This subject focuses on the political dynamics of contemporary Australian public policy, examining the major forces driving policy in a range of different areas, and exploring what this reveals about power in Australia.
 The subject begins by introducing students to the major theoretical perspectives on power and policy-making, along with the historical and structural factors that shape government in Australia.
-We then focus in depth on a selection of policy issues that have been central to the political agenda in recent years, including topics such as inequality, welfare reform, industrial relations, environmental policy and media regulation.
+It then focuses in depth on a selection of policy issues that have been central to the political agenda in recent years, including topics such as inequality, welfare reform, voluntary euthanasia, gambling reform, industrial relations, environmental policy and media regulation.
 The aim is to illuminate the power dynamics that are central to understanding politics in Australia, and to give students a deeper understanding of contemporary policy debates.
 This subject is particularly recommended for students who are planning a career in the media, in government, or in NGOs, and for students who wish to research an Australian topic in their Honours year.

 Subject Co-ordinatorNicholas Barry

 Available as ElectiveYes

 Learning ActivitiesResearch paper; exam

 Quota-conditions or rulesN/A

 Total hours/days requiredN/A